xw2519/HLP-Project-2022-Team-8/docs/FeatureList.md

 - Defaulting from partial routing to autorouting simplified and improved.

-- `Alt + A` to re-autoroute a Wire, and/or all wires connected to a Symbol (depending on what is selected before the KeyPress).
+- `Ctrl + T` to re-autoroute a Wire, and/or all wires connected to a Symbol (depending on what is selected before the KeyPress).

 - Better removal of redundant segments - working along the whole wire, not just around the ports.